-Lemon Balm Tea
+7. Lemon Balm Tea

 Rose tea has been shown to directly affect benzodiazepine receptors, similar to the action of medications like Xanax.

-It’s believed that the flavonoids found in rose tea are responsable for its hypnotic effects and promotion of deep sleep and reduced insomnia, by targeting the stress hormone cortisol.
+It’s believed that the flavonoids found in rose tea are responsible for its hypnotic effects and promotion of deep sleep and reduced insomnia, by targeting the stress hormone cortisol.